 What is the meaning of apnoea?

-A medical condition that temporarily disrupts breathing, often occurring during sleep, known as sleep apnea.
+A medical condition that temporarily disrupts breathing, often occurring during sleep, known as sleep apnoea.

-Central Sleep Apnea (CSA) caused by disruptions in how the brain controls breathing during sleep.
-Obstructive Sleep Apnea (OSA) caused by factors that obstruct airflow in the upper airways during sleep.
+Central Sleep Apnoea (CSA) caused by disruptions in how the brain controls breathing during sleep.
+Obstructive Sleep Apnoea (OSA) caused by factors that obstruct airflow in the upper airways during sleep.
 For example, the tongue may fall back and block the airway.

 Conclusion

-Understanding the definition of apnea and its various types is crucial for maintaining good health.
-Recognizing its symptoms, causes, and risk factors enables early detection and timely treatment, helping to minimize the higher risk associated with the condition.
+Understanding the definition of apnoea and its various types is crucial for maintaining good health.
+Recognising its symptoms, causes, and risk factors enables early detection and timely treatment, helping to minimize the higher risk associated with the condition.